Guided Alpine Rock Climbing in the Sierra

 Mount Whitney, Mountaineers Route - Rock & Snow, 3-4 days

 Although the Mountaineers Route is one of the least technical routes within the complex Whitney massif, at 14,494 feet it offers climbers the challenge of both altitude and endurance.
 Using the same high camp as the East Face routes, we begin our climb from the picturesque Iceberg Lake, surrounded by peaks over 14,000 feet.
 Initially our route takes us over moderate snow & ice early season, 3rd class rock in the later of the season.
 Following the long classic couloir of the Mountaineers Route make a traverse with moderate exposure and wonderful views of nearby Mt.
 Russell as we climb to the summit of the highest peak the lower 48 states.
-See the Mount Whitney Ascent webpage.
+See our Mount Whitney climb page

 Mount Russell, East Ridge - Rock, 2 days